viniciusGuerras/msUser/REAMDE.md

 ### Get by id

-Returns fields from a specific user in the database
+Retrieves fields from a specific user in the database

 ```http
 GET http://localhost:8080/v1/users/2